 54. Video games: While we don’t recommend holding a video game tournament during school hours, tapping into students’ love of games could pay off big time for charity.
 Hold either a tournament or a marathon (see if students can play for 12 hours straight) and have participants pay to get in, or else collect sponsors to keep them going.
 Pick a specific genre of video game – puzzle games or multi-player co-op games work well – and see how far everyone gets.
 This is a great fundraiser to tap into students’ competitive nature, especially if teachers want to join in as well.

-55. Polar plunge: Welcome students back to campus after Christmas with a cold plunge to raise money for charity!
+55. Polar plunge: Welcome students back to campus after Christmas with a polar plunge to raise money for charity!
 Think of this as a particularly bracing challenge that may require a few deep breaths before taking the plunge.
 Costumes are encouraged, but nothing too insulated – the point is to get chilly, after all.
 (Have towels and warm drinks ready afterward!)